 But time is an investor’s best ally.

 As holding periods lengthen, short-term factors like economic fluctuations tend to become less relevant, partly because many short-term price movements tend to offset each other over a complete business cycle.
 This means that, as an investment’s holding period increases (e.g. 20 years vs. 5 years), investment risk due to market volatility (i.e. ups and downs of prices) will decrease.
 Because of this relationship, both the frequency and magnitude of underperformance become less dramatic over more extended periods.

 Amply rewarded for patience

-Investors who buy into an Ophir fund based on a few quarters of strong returns are quite likely to reverse course and sell out of the fund when returns fall short.
-In our opinion, this churn benefits no one, and hence we seek investors who agree with our investment philosophy and appreciate our process.
-We expect our portfolios to have negative years or underperform their benchmarks on occasions, and understand that investors can start feeling nervous and uncomfortable through these periods.
-As seen below, our Ophir Opportunities Fund, which has the longest track record of any Ophir fund at almost 9 years, has had a period of 1- and 3-year underperformance (albeit briefly), yet is the clear top performer in its class over the long term, generating 31.9% p.a. (gross) since inception.
+Investors who buy into an equity fund based solely on a few quarters of strong returns are quite likely to reverse course and sell out of the fund when returns fall short.
+In our opinion, this churn benefits no one, and hence at Ophir we seek investors who agree with our investment philosophy and appreciate our process.
+We expect our portfolios to have negative years or underperform their benchmarks on occasions and understand that investors can start feeling nervous and uncomfortable through these periods.
+As seen below, our Ophir Opportunities Fund, which has the longest track record of any Ophir fund at nearly 9 years, has had two periods of 1-year underperformance and one period of 3-year underperformance (albeit briefly), yet is ranked no.1* over the long term, generating 24.6% p.a. (net) since its inception in August 2012.

-Ophir Opportunities Fund – rolling 1 and 3 year outperformance (gross)
+Ophir Opportunities Fund – rolling 1 and 3 year outperformance (net)